The Cling Wrap Trick for Smoother Polymer Clay Cutter Edges

 Cornstarch for Speed Cuts

 When you need 50 of the same shape and don't care about pillow edges, cornstarch is faster than wrap.
-Reserve the wrap technique for hero pieces where polished edges matter most.
+Reserve the wrap technique for the pieces where softer edges matter most.